 Looking for a fun way to teach your preschooler about air?
 Check out these science experiments that will help them learn about invisible gas!
 These activities are educational and exciting; your child will be a blast learning about air.
 So don’t wait – give these experiments a try today!

 Check out these air science activities for preschoolers!

 We can’t see it, but we know it exists, right?

 Good news!
-I have simple experiments to do with kids that demonstrates that air does exist!
+I have simple experiments with kids that demonstrate that air exists!
 Introduce the concept of air with easy science for kids.
 Teaching preschoolers that the earth is made of land, water, and air is an optimal starting point.

 Easy Science for Kids

 Explaining that air exists is an abstract idea.
-So the concept is tough for kids who learn in concrete ways for the first several years of their life.
-We can't actually see air but we know that it exists and takes up space.
+So the concept is challenging for kids who learn in concrete ways for the first several years of their life.
+We can’t see air, but we know it exists and takes up space.
 So how do we show that to preschoolers?
 Check out these experiments for preschoolers!

 Introducing Air Science Activities for Preschoolers